open-power/snap/hardware/doc/SNAP-Registers.md

   31..0  RW: Action type for action i (all zero if no Action i is implemented)

   POR value: 0x00000000_00000000
-             LIBDONUT needs to specify the values based on the result of an exploration phase
+             LIBSNAP needs to specify the values based on the result of an exploration phase
 ```

 ---